 - We look to applicants to: a) identify the most important measurable outcomes for your organization or program; b) explain how your organization or program is doing on those measurable outcomes; and c) present what can be done to improve your organization's or program's performance.

 What do you mean by measurable outcomes?

 - Measurable outcomes are the specific targets by which you measure your organization’s or program’s progress and the impact on the need or opportunity you identified.

 - For example, if the need you identified is that X% of students are not reading at grade level, a measurable outcome related to that need would be to increase the percentage of students reading at grade level.

 - When describing your outcomes, provide specific information and/or data to explain how these outcomes will impact the need or opportunity you identified.

 - For example, if another outcome is to increase time spent reading at home, you could use the narrative section to explain why reading more at home relates to increased reading levels.

-- In the outcomes table (see the screen shot below), describe how your organization or program will measure progress during the grant term (also known as request timeline) towards each of your three most important measurable outcomes.
+- In the outcomes table (see the screenshot below), describe how your request will measure progress during the grant term (also known as request timeline) towards each of your three most important measurable outcomes.

 - In the first column, briefly identify the main outcome.
 In the second column, indicate where participants will enter your program.
 This is the baseline from which you measure progress towards outcome targets.
 In the third column, indicate your outcome targets for participants.
 This is where you expect participants to be, or what they will have achieved, at program completion or the end of the grant term (request timeline), whichever comes sooner.
 In the final column, please explain how the specific outcome will be measured.